anpnguyen/KitchenCatalogue/README.md

 **Features added**

--User registration and login, add recipe, edit recipe, delete recipes and search recipes by title.
+- User registration and login, add recipe, edit recipe, delete recipes and search recipes by title.
--Add feature to create cookbooks, add recipes to cookbooks, delete cookbook and rename cookbook -Add nodemailer to allow email confirmation and password reset
+- Add feature to create cookbooks, add recipes to cookbooks, delete cookbook and rename cookbook
+- Add nodemailer to allow email confirmation and password reset

 **Features to be added**
 - Advance search for ingredients